ydekel6/k8s-hpa/README.md

 # Step 01
 Create deployment and autoscale an nginx by number of request in the last 30 seconds.
-Write yourself the yaml files (practice):
+Write yourself the yaml files:
 * Namespace
 * Deployment
 * Service